Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE/control_plane_template.md

 ### ARM API changes review

+- If this PR is in purview of ARM review then automation will add `ARMReview` label.
-- If you want for the ARM team to review this PR, you must add the `ARMReview` label.
+- If you want to force ARM review, add the label yourself.
-- The automation may automatically add the `ARMReview` label, if appropriate.
-  If this happens, proceed according to guidance given in GitHub comments also added by the automation.
+- Proceed according to the diagram at the top of this comment.

-### Breaking change review
+### Breaking changes review

-If you have any breaking changes as defined in the [Breaking Change Policy](https://aka.ms/AzBreakingChangesPolicy/), follow the process outlined in the [High-level Breaking Change Process doc](https://aka.ms/breakingchangesprocess#high-level-breaking-change-process).
+- If the automation determines you have breaking changes, i.e. Step 1 from the diagram, you must follow the [Breaking changes process].
+  **IMPORTANT** This applies even if you claim you can skip the breaking change review, for any reason.
+Such claims must be reviewed too, and the process is the same.

 ## Getting help